-We’re the little guy that sticks up for the other little guys, and we do it by being bold, cheeky, and frank.
+Canada Jetlines is the all-Canadian airline who is all about value.
+We’re the little guy that sticks up for the other little guys, and we do it by being bold and frank.
 We’re just honest about flying.
-Because it’s nice to pay less to fly.
+Because we value travel.

-We are shaped by our beliefs: to be bold, to stretch every dollar, to be on your side, to make flying fun and to do it together.
+We are shaped by our beliefs: to be bold, to be on your side, to make flying fun and to do it together.

-Canada Jetlines was developed as a charter airline to provide the Canadian consumer with more choice and more economical options to fly to sun-destinations in the southern US, Caribbean, Mexico.read more about our vision
+Canada Jetlines was developed to provide the Canadian consumer with more travel options to fly to sun-destinations in the southern U.S., Caribbean, and Mexico.read more about our vision

 Eddy Doyle has over 35 years’ experience in aviation.
 Ed started his career as a pilot in the Canadian Air Force before joining Air Canada in 1989.